janumeke/TwitchStreamInfoPage/README.md

 So for example, if you put the file under D:\\, you put the following in OBS &gt; View &gt; Docks &gt; Custom Browser Docks &gt; URL:
 <pre>D:\StreamInfo.html?clientId=...&username=...</pre>

+## How To Localize
+1. Translate the strings in line 66-76.
+2. Use the appropriate fonts in line 11.